 Global Medical Response (GMR) air medical and ground crews transported more than 150 children and expectant mothers to a new state-of-the-art Children’s Hospital in Charleston, South Carolina.
-In less than 12 hours, the coordinated effort of 37 air medical and ground ambulance crews moved their often tiny and medically fragile patients to the Medical University of South Carolina (MUSC) Shawn Jenkins Children’s Hospital.
+In less than 12 hours, the coordinated effort of 37 air medical and ground ambulance crews from across the state assisted in moving their often tiny and medically fragile patients to the Medical University of South Carolina (MUSC) Shawn Jenkins Children’s Hospital.

 “This exercise was a great example of what GMR can do when we band our resources together to help the communities we jointly serve,” said Brad Fields, Regional Clinical Manager for Med-Trans Corporation (MTC).
 “There were 10 MTC flight crews from AirReach, AirCare, CareFlight, GHS, LifeFlight, Novant, Meducare, Regional One, and Wings.
 We boarded ground ambulances provided by American Medical Response/Lifeguard that were manned by their EMTs and drivers.”